-Project owners, as well as account owners and admins, can create a GitHub integration so that commits, pull requests and branches in GitHub automatically attach to the appropriate stories and epics.
+Project owners, as well as account owners and admins, can create a GitHub integration so that commits, pull requests and branches in GitHub automatically attach to the appropriate stories.
 This replaces the old Pivotal Tracker Service Hook integrations.

 Creating a new GitHub integration

 If you are a project owner, or an admin or owner of the account that includes the project, you can create a GitHub integration for the project.
 Check the integration permissions for more information.

 Adding a new GitHub Integration to a project

 - Click the MORE tab in your project, then choose Integrations in the sidebar.

 - Select the Add an integration button at the top, then choose GitHub.

 Next, you’ll need to configure the integration to work for one or more projects in your account.

 Naming your integration: It’s important to name the integration so that it can be easily identified in the event it needs to be edited later.
 For example, “Frontend GitHub Integration”, etc.

 Pivotal Tracker Projects: You’ll need to pick which Tracker projects the GitHub integration can access.
 It is not necessary to set up individual GitHub Integrations for each individual project on your account.